Pontius Pilati ?! Where is he?

 The Legends and Myths

 Pontius Pilate was the fifth governor of the Roman province of Judaea, serving under Emperor Tiberius from the year 26/27 to 36/37 AD.
-He is best know for being the official who presided over the trial of Jesus and later ordered his crucifixion.
-They say he was buried on the Pilatus; they say when you look at the mountain it resembles a big man laying on his back, just as Pontius Pilati was.
+He is best known for being the official who presided over the trial of Jesus and later ordered his crucifixion.
+They say he was buried on the Pilatus; they say when you look at the mountain it resembles a big man lying on his back, just as Pontius Pilati was.

 A walk through the Dragon gallery will take you back to the 12th century, when an enormous dragon flew to the Pilatus and crashed to the ground, so close to the farmer Stempflin, that he fainted!
 When he came to, he found a lump of clotted blood and the dragon stone, which was legally declared as having healing powers in 1509.

-In the middle ages, people believed that dragons with healing powers lived in the rugged clefts and crevices of Pilatus.
+In the Middle Ages, people believed that dragons with healing powers lived in the rugged clefts and crevices of Pilatus.
 In 1619, it was written that someone saw a very bright dragon with flapping wings go from a cave, on the Pilatus, into another cave on the opposite side of the Lake.

 The mountain, today, is fortified with gun emplacements, radar, and weather stations.